We Help Victims Get Due Compensation

 Pasadena employment attorney Brian Vogel has 27 years of civil litigation experience, the last 8 of which have focused on protecting the employment rights of workers, and he has helped to restore the dignity of workers who have suffered harassment while holding employers accountable for their unlawful actions and working to prevent other similarly situated employees from having to suffer the same type of harassment in the future.

-At the law offices of Brian Vogel, we work with employees who have unfortunately become the victim of harassment carried out by or permitted by their employers.
+At Vogel Law, APC, we work with employees who have unfortunately become the victim of harassment carried out by or permitted by their employers.
 If you or someone you love has been the victim of harassment on the job in California, contact Pasadena employment law attorney Brian Vogel, who will fight to protect your rights under state and federal employment law and get the compensation you are rightly owed.
 For a free consultation, call (626) 796‐7470.